thanhlcm90/nestjs-auditlog/README.md

 class AppModule {}
 ```

+Please note that that `AuditLogModule` is global module.

 2. Next, put the decorator `@AuditLog` to every api you want to send audit log.

 ```typescript